palantir/gradle-guide/guide/adopting-the-configuration-cache.md

 # Adopting the Configuration Cache

-The Gradle Configuration Cache is a new feature which aims to decrease build latency by caching the outputs of the configuration phase, i.e. the task graph.
+The Gradle Configuration Cache is a powerful new feature.
+It reduces build latency by caching the task graph from the configuration phase.

 Builds run with the Configuration Cache optionally in Gradle 8, by default in Gradle 9, and necessarily by Gradle 10.
-Furthermore, your Gradle build has to fulfill [strict requirements]([this section of the Gradle User Guide](https://docs.gradle.org/current/userguide/configuration_cache.html#config_cache:requirements)) to be Configuration Cachable.
-This section aims to be a practical guide for adopting the Configuration Cache in your Gradle projects.
+Furthermore, your build has to meet [strict requirements]([this section of the Gradle User Guide](https://docs.gradle.org/current/userguide/configuration_cache.html#config_cache:requirements)) to be compatible.
+This guide provides practical steps to adopt the Configuration Cache in your Gradle projects.

 ## Finding Configuration Cache problems